Full Tilt Poker

-Full Tilt Poker is an Irish online poker card room and online casino that opened in June 2004.
+Full Tilt Poker was an Irish online poker card room and online casino that opened in June 2004.
 Formerly privately owned by Tiltware, LLC and later by the Rational Entertainment Group, the site was acquired by The Stars Group (then known as Amaya Gaming Group) in a deal where Amaya acquired all of Rational's assets, including PokerStars.
 A statement by Amaya said the takeover would not affect the activities of Full Tilt Poker.
 The deal was closed on August 1, 2014.

 Just prior to the close of the purchase, Full Tilt Poker redirected and rebranded its domains from FullTiltPoker.com and FullTiltPoker.eu to FullTilt.com and FullTilt.eu.
 A company spokesperson stated the change reflected the fact Full Tilt had "expanded to offer a range of single and multi-player variations of casino games".

-Full Tilt has gaming licenses in Malta and the Isle of Man.
+Full Tilt had gaming licenses in Malta and the Isle of Man.

 Games offered

 Full Tilt offers both play and real money cash games and tournaments.
 Freeroll, satellite, sit-n-go, and multi-table tournaments take place throughout the day and often included participation from Full Tilt's sponsored professionals.
 The site offers the following poker variations in limit, pot-limit, and no-limit: Texas Holdem, Omaha, and Omaha 8 or Better (a.k.a.
 Omaha hi/lo).
 The site also offers limit Razz, Stud, Stud 8 or better, Draw poker variants and mixed games such as H.O.R.S.E.
 Stakes offers ranged from $0.01/$0.02 blinds to $500/1000 blinds in big bet games and up to $2000/4000 limits in limit games.

 In early 2010, Full Tilt introduced a new poker variation called "Rush Poker" designed to increase the number of hands a player can play per hour.
 In "Rush Poker" players do not remain at a specific table.
 Instead, they join a pool with hundreds of other players.
 Whenever they fold their hand, they are instantly transferred to a new table and dealt a new hand.
 Full Tilt Poker also launched Rush Poker Mobile for iOS and Android devices.